Counting tanglegrams with species: Species

 \section{Species}

-The theory of combinatorial species, initiated by Andr\'e Joyal \cite{joyal,joyal2}, allows us to construct combinatorial objects in ways that enable us to count various types of tanglegrams.
+The theory of combinatorial species, initiated by Andr\'e Joyal \cite{joyal,joyal2}, allows us to construct combinatorial objects in ways that enable us to count them.
 We give here a very brief account of part of the theory; we refer the reader to Bergeron, Labelle, and Leroux \cite{species-book} for a comprehensive exposition.
 A concise introduction to the theory of species can be found in \cite{Hardt}.